 Diabetes Center of Excellence (DCOE)

 The DCOE is staffed by board certified endocrinologists, endocrine fellows, internal medicine residents, diabetes nurse practitioners, certified diabetes care and education specialists, and licensed vocational nurses.
 The clinic has a mix of active duty, civilian, and contract personal.
-Patients with diabetes are seen by referral in the Diabetes Center of Excellence at Wilford Hall Ambulatory Surgical Center (DCOE).
+Patients with diabetes are seen by referral in the DCOE, which is now part of Endocrinology Clinic at BAMC.
 Patients with other endocrine issues, such as pituitary dysfunction, thyroid dysfunction, thyroid cancer, adrenal dysfunction, bone/mineral disease such as osteopenia and osteoporosis, and gonadal dysfunction, will be cared for by the Endocrinology Service at BAMC.

 Services at the DCOE